-In Louisiana, the thirty-five year old single mother Lavina delivers a baby boy and a monster in the evil Whateley House.
-Ten years later, Dr. Henry Armitage and his assistant Professor Fay Morgan discover that the page 751 of every copy of the Necronomicon is missing and The Black Brotherhood has summoned the gate keeper Yog Sothoth to leave the portal opened to the demons and ancient gods.
-They invite the arrogant and skeptical Professor Walter Rice that can translate the Necronomicon to help them to seek the book.
-Meanwhile Lavina's son Wilbur Whateley ages very fast and seeks the missing page to open the portal.Written by
+In Louisiana, the thirty-five-year-old single mother Lavina, delivers a baby boy - and a monster - in the evil Whateley House.
+Ten years later, Dr. Henry Armitage and his assistant, Professor Fay Morgan, discover that page 751 of every copy of the Necronomicon is missing and the Black Brotherhood has summoned the gate keeper Yog Sothoth to leave the portal opened to the demons and ancient gods.
+They invite the arrogant and skeptical Professor Walter Rice, who can translate the Necronomicon, to help them to find the book.
+Meanwhile, Lavina's son, Wilbur Whateley, ages very fast and seeks the missing page to open the portal.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 4 of 10 people found this review helpful.